-Publications by Dr. Paus and his colleagues have had a marked impact in the field with over 40,000 citations (h-index: 94).
 Dr. Paus has contributed to the field of neuroscience in two ways.
 First, he has introduced a number of innovations for studying the human brain, including a) voxel-wise analyses of structural brain images (Science 1999); b) combining brain stimulation and imaging (Journal of Neuroscience 1997); and c) integrating epidemiology, genetics and brain imaging (Population Neuroscience 2013).
-Second, he has provided new frameworks for understanding the function of the anterior cingulate cortex (Nature Reviews Neuroscience 2001), and the processes underlying changes in white matter during male adolescence and their significance for axonal transport (Journal of Neuroscience 2008, NeuroImage 2015).
+Second, he has provided new framework for understanding the function of the anterior cingulate cortex (Nature Reviews Neuroscience 2001), and the processes underlying changes in white matter during adolescence and their significance for axonal transport (Journal of Neuroscience 2008, NeuroImage 2015).